 Strategy to provide services

 For example, a lack of secondary schools means girls in rural areas often live far from their nearest school.
-If they cannot travel there safely, or have started menstruating and there are no sex-segregated toilets, they may miss school.
-Married girls with children may lack child support facilities or may not be allowed to return to school.
+If they cannot travel there safely, or if there are no appropriate facilities for them to manage their menstrual hygiene, they may underperform, miss or leave school early.
+Pregnant or married girls with children may lack child support or be excluded from school.

-Providers should also establish systems to identify the warning signs and address the risks of child marriage, as well as supporting married girls to leave marriage if desired.
+Providers should also establish systems to identify the warning signs, address the risks of child marriage and support girls who are – or have been – married, including those who wish to leave marriage.

-- Increased access to safe, quality formal and non-formal education for girls
+- Girls have increased access to safe, quality formal and non-formal education.

-With better education, health and legal services - including those that provide girls with the skills and opportunities necessary to reduce their financial dependence on others - girls should be better equipped to avoid child marriage.
-Married girls should be better able to continue their education and, if they wish, to leave marriage.
+Offering better education, health and legal services – including those that support girls to build the skills and access the opportunities they need to reduce their financial dependence on others – supports girls to avoid marriage, continue their education and, if they wish, to leave marriage.

 Programmes and practice

 Increasing access to accessible, high quality and safe schooling is a critical strategy in ending child marriage and ensuring married girls can complete their education.
 Education builds knowledge, opens new opportunities and can help to transform norms around the value of girls and adolescents in the community.
 The very act of adolescent girls going to school can reinforce to the community that girls of school-going age should not be married.